SAMUEL D. BRICKLEY 2ND

 Sam is no stranger to New Hampshire and PSU.
 He spent much of his childhood in Tilton, where his father was the athletic director and head football coach at the Tilton School in the 1970s.
 In addition, Sam’s father is an MEd graduate of PSU and was the owner of a Nationwide Insurance agency in Laconia before retiring in 2014.
 Sam’s wife is also an MEd graduate of PSU.
 And while she was pursuing her degree in 1993, Sam began his legal career in Plymouth as an associate at Deachman & Cowie, P.A., before relocating with his wife to Delaware for job opportunities.
 Finally, by joining the PSU faculty, Sam became a colleague of his mother, who taught various economics courses at PSU for eighteen years until retiring in 2011.

 Sam is active in community affairs; he has served on many local and regional boards.
-Sam is presently a selectman for the town of Holderness, where he resides with his high school sweetheart and wife of twenty-five years, Nari, and their three children.
+Sam is presently a selectman for the town of Holderness, where he resides with his high school sweetheart and wife of twenty-six years, Nari, and their three children.
 Nari is a second grade teacher at Holderness Central School.